plumacloud/pluma-svelte-router/README.md

 * `path` the router path that will be triggered.
 * `activeClass` the CSS class that will be applied is the `Link` is deemed to be active.
 By default the CSS class is `active`.
-* `resetScroll` determines whether the router should scroll to the top left of the page when navigating.
+* `scrollToTop` determines whether the router should scroll to the top left of the page when navigating.
 The default is `true`.
 * `scrollToId` determines if the router should scroll to an element with a particular `id` after transitioning to the next page.
 The router will try to center the element in the center of the viewport.

 Common HTML attributes will be applied to the `<a>` tag: `class`, `role`, `id`.